 DATA at Universal Document

-Curated and verified by our **Physician Review Team**.
+Scored against a 10-rule, physician-designed clinical checklist.
 Designed for clinical decision models and health-tech engineering pipelines.

 The Problem